OctopusDeploy/docs/docs/deployment-examples/database-deployments/sql-server/dacpac.md

 1. Right-click the project name, then click **{{ Import,Database }}**.
 2. Click **Select Connection**.
 3. Add the **Server Name** and select the type of authentication.
-In this screenshot, an SQL Account is used to connect to the database server.
+In this screenshot, a SQL Account is used to connect to the database server.

 ![Connection details for the database](images/visual-studio-2019-connect-database.png "width=500")